 I wasn’t prepared to lose Tata while living in Madrid.
 However, during this challenge, I found an inner strength and acceptance that I never knew I had.
 Month five turned out to be one of the happiest experiences in my life.
 Everyone at the school worked so hard to perform our play.
 I created lifelong memories with these students, which I will cherish until I grow old and can’t remember them anymore.
 I realized life has its special moments, and it is in those moments that we must hold on to that joy, sadness, or whatever feeling is driving us at the time.
 For it is in these most memorable moments, good and bad, that shape who we are and ultimately how we perceive ourselves and treat others.

-- Go out and talk to friends, coworkers and try to remain as normal and as a routine as possible.
+- Go out and talk to friends, coworkers and try to retain as normal a routine as possible.
 You don’t have to talk to them about your grief, but it does help to go out and make new memories while you are trying to let the pain subside.

 - Cry when it hurts, but don’t let it consume you.
 Suppressing feelings is not a normal thing to do.
 It only results in delayed, and sometimes worse, outcomes.

-- Seek professional counseling if you feel like you can’t do your normal routine and things aren’t getting better.
+- Seek professional counseling if you feel like you can’t follow your everyday routine and things aren’t getting better.

 - Try not to internalize your sadness.
 Write to your family and friends back home or write to a stranger.
-Maybe talking to someone you don’t know as well as someone you do know will help you get out some of the suppressed feelings you are experiencing.
+Maybe talking to someone you don’t know as well as someone you do know will help you release some of the suppressed feelings you are experiencing.

-- Find a hobby and find a way to focus on making it as meaningful as you can while you are abroad.
+- Start a new hobby and find a way to focus on making it as meaningful as you can while you are abroad.